openstack/ironic/doc/source/admin/drivers/idrac.rst

 * Converting non-RAID disks to RAID mode if there are any,
 * Clearing foreign configuration, if any, after deleting virtual disks.

-The following properties are supported by the iDRAC WSMAN and Redfish RAID interface implementation:
+The following properties are supported by the Redfish RAID interface implementation:

 ..
 NOTE::